Why Do I Feel Deep Shame?

 “I am fundamentally flawed.”

-For others, it becomes activated through relationships, conflict, visibility, vulnerability, success, or emotional closeness.
+For others, it becomes activated through relationships, conflict, visibility, vulnerability, success, or emotional intimacy.

-Family Constellations explores how shame may develop through trauma, exclusion, family roles, unconscious loyalty, and emotional entanglement within the family system.
+Family Constellations explores how shame may develop through trauma, exclusion, family dynamics, unconscious loyalty, interruption in connection, and emotional entanglement within families.

 Shame and the Need to Belong